DIYSPY is a prosocial game.

 - Sensible Object’s Beasts of Balance (co-op mode)

 - Greg Loring-Albright & T.L.
 Simons’ Bloc by Bloc: Uprising (fully cooperative mode)

 - James A Wilson & Clarissa A. Wilson’s Flourish (cooperative mode)

 - Antoine Bauza’s Hanabi

 - Ken Gruhl, Matthew Inman, Elan Lee, & Quentin Weir’s Happy Salmon

 - Jay Cormier & Sen-Foong Lim’s Scooby-Doo: Escape from the Haunted Mansion

 - Eric Slauson’s Tattoo Stories

-I’ll keep adding more as I remember, and learn about, them.
-Let me know of ones you enjoy or make too!
+I’ll keep adding more as I remember and learn about them.
+Let me know of ones you enjoy or have made too!